ChaoNEil/Signup-page/README.md

 # A simple signup page
-live demo link : coming when it's ready.
+Live demo link : coming when it's ready.

 In progress...